ByAUJay

 - Treating restricted tokens like free-transfer ERC-20s

-- Fix: enforce permissioned transfer checks at adapter level; simulate “to/from” pre‑checks before accepting collateral. (ercs.ethereum.org)
+- Fix: We need to make sure we enforce those permissioned transfer checks right at the adapter level.
+It’s also a good idea to simulate those “to/from” pre-checks before we accept any collateral. (ercs.ethereum.org)

 - Assuming instantaneous redemptions